Order of Visit: High Point #41

 With my hunger sated, I was final ready to cross the wide Mississippi River and head east into Illinois where Charles Mound awaited.

-When I arrived at driveway for 688 Charles Mound Road, I didn’t have any doubts I was in the right place.
+When I arrived at the driveway for 688 Charles Mound Road, I didn’t have any doubts I was in the right place.
 There was already a line of about a dozen cars (and even two RVs) parked on the side of the narrow road.

 The road gradually climbs and meanders through the property, and I noticed a handful of small orange signs directing visitors where to go as the road forked or turned along the way.